trongbq/trongbq/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Golang projects
+- I’m currently working with Go, Kubernetes, MySQL, Kafka
-- Other skills I have: Java, Spring framework, Kafka, Kong, MySQL, Kubernetes, Machine Learning
+- Other things I used to work: Java, Python, Spring, Kong, Vuejs, Machine Learning
-- 📫 How to reach me: [Email](mailto:trong.buiquoc@gmai.com), [Linkedin](www.linkedin.com/in/trongbq)
+- How to reach me: [Email](mailto:trong.buiquoc@gmai.com), [Linkedin](www.linkedin.com/in/trongbq)

 <!--
 **trongbq/trongbq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.